State Policy Network: Political influence

+Leadership

+Tracie Sharp served as SPN's president and CEO for 25 years.
+In 2025, she announced that she would be stepping down from her role upon the appointment of a successor.
+In The Wall Street Journal, Kimberley Strassel wrote that during Sharp's tenure, "SPN has in that time become the hub for conservative and libertarian think tanks focused on state-level reform and played a huge role in wins on school choice and tax reform."
+In August 2025, Chris Dauer was named SPN's next president.

+Lawson Bader, who is the president and CEO of DonorsTrust, serves as the chairman of SPN's board of directors.

 Finances

 SPN is a 501(c)(3) nonprofit organization.
 Its independently audited 2013 Internal Revenue Service Form 990 showed $8 million in revenue and $8.4 million in expenditures, of which $1.3 million was used for grants and payments to other organizations.
-The organization received a Charity Navigator score of 88 out of 100 in its most recent evaluation.
+In 2023, SPN had annual revenue of $27.1 million and annual expenses of $25.8 million.

-In 2013, Sharp told Politico that like most nonprofits, SPN keeps its donors private and voluntary.
+In 2013, Sharp told Politico that, like most non-profit organizations, SPN keeps its donors private and voluntary.
 In 2011, Mother Jones reported that SPN is largely funded by donations from foundations, including the Lovett and Ruth Peters Foundation, the Castle Rock Foundation, and the Bradley Foundation.
-A 2013 article by The Guardian said that SPN received funding from the Koch brothers, Philip Morris, Kraft Foods and GlaxoSmithKline.
+In 2013, The Guardian reported that SPN received funding from the Koch brothers, Philip Morris, Kraft Foods, and GlaxoSmithKline.
 Other corporate donors to SPN have included Facebook, Microsoft, AT&T, Time Warner Cable, Verizon, and Comcast.

 Between 2008 and 2013, SPN received $10 million from Donors Trust, a nonprofit donor-advised fund.
 In 2011, the approximately $2 million investment from Donors Trust accounted for about 40% of annual revenue.